Muse Video logoMuse Video

 Step 1 - Describe

-Write the scene in natural language.
-Name the subject first, then add the setting, camera feel, action, and the sound the viewer should hear.
-Keep it specific enough to judge in a generated preview.
+Write the scene like a compact production note.
+Name the subject first, then the setting, visible action, camera feel, timing, and the sound the viewer should hear.
+Example: a baby otter floating on its back with gentle water and distant birdsong.

 GENERATE